-Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.
+Original and/or subsequent record used to evaluate the corner position

-- Description of monument and accessories set to perpetuate the corner position.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography tales, position of accessories etc.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+3. Description of monument and accessories set to perpetuate the corner position

+- Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Land Surveyor registered in the State of Montana. - Certification must be signed and sealed by Land Surveyor Fill in Cross Index & Section Diagram at bottom of sheet.